Marriage and Relationship Concerns

 When is it time to get help?

 Generally, the sooner you seek help for any marriage or relationship concerns, the better.
 Unhealthy patterns of communication or behaviour get harder to re-set the longer they’ve been established.
-Problems tend to get bigger with time – so the sooner you get support, the easier it is to solve those problems.
-If you and/or your partner are feeling unfulfilled, trapped, unheard, lonely, neglected, considering an affair or if you simply want to have a healthier relationship – you should connect with one of our specially trained therapists.
+Although some go away, many problems tend to get bigger with time – so the sooner you get support and direction, the easier it is to solve those problems.
+If you and/or your partner are feeling unfulfilled, trapped, unheard, lonely, neglected, considering an affair or if you simply want to have a healthier relationship – please connect with one of our specially trained therapists.

 If you are committed to improving your relationship, we can help you make your relationship the best it can be!
-You can learn better and effective ways to communicate, break old habits and patterns.
-You may rediscover your partner and feel excited and optimistic again.
-Note: If you are the only one who is interested in attending therapy, (which is not uncommon), you can still attend sessions alone and still see some benefit.
-You may feel better overall, and your partner may be inspired by your self- improvement, growth and development.
+You can learn better and effective ways to communicate, break old habits and patterns, and rediscover your partner to feel excited and optimistic again.
+Note: If you are the only one who is interested in attending therapy (which is not uncommon), you can attend sessions alone and still see benefit.
+“Individual for couples” work affects change just like effective parenting training does not require the children to be present to make effective change.
+You may also feel better overall, and your partner may be inspired by your self- improvement, growth, and development.